Kobious7/MyWebPage/README.md

         * Open Visual Studio -> Open a project or solution -> Go to project folder -> backend/WithDB/WithDB.sln -> Click Open.
         * Check NuGet Package:
             * Tools -> NuGet Package Manager -> Manage NuGet Package for Solution... -> Installed
             * Check whether this project have files that listed below.
-If not, move to Browse find and instal with the lastest version.
+If not, move to Browse find and install with the lastest version.
                 * Microsoft.AspNetCore.Authentication.JwtBearer
                 * Microsoft.EntityFrameworkCore
                 * Microsoft.EntityFrameworkCore.SqlServer